jcrunatay/Public_feedback/README.md

-# Mini-Chat
+# Public Feedback
-An application where users can register and join the public group chat.
+Users can insert a feedback by using hastag to refer to the company e.g(#Tim's) then it will show to the public feedback and other users will be able to see it.

 ## Technologies used in the project